ChrisWesterfield/devEnvironment/README.md

 User Type read has only select Permission on the database (used for master/slave environments)

+## PHP-FPM Configuration

+This release includes the capability of configuring additional FPM Processes According to Project Requriements

+    fpm:
+      - name: demo
+        version: "7.2"
+        listen: 127.0.0.1:9001
+        pm: dynamic
+        max_spare: 16
+        min_spare: 4
+        start_process: 4
+        max_children: 32
+        max_ram: 512M
+        xdebug: true

+Properties:
+### name
+Required.
+Should not contain Empty Space or Special Caracters(", ', ...)
+### version
+String of the PHP Version

+Possible Values
+* "7.2"
+* "7.1"
+* "7.0"
+* "5.6"
+###listen:
+Listening Port for PHP-FPM

+Either use an Path  (/run/php......)

+or an IP with Port.
+Best Practise is to use the local host IP 127.0.0.1 (recommended!)

+pm: Choose one of the PM Models (ondemand, static, dynamic (default))

+The Models ondemand and static only are configured over the parameter *max_children*
+### max_spare + min_spare
+Min and Max Spare Processes
+### start_process
+Start Number of Processes
+### max_children
+Maximum Number of Processes
+### max_ram
+Maximum Ammount of Ram for Process
+### xdebug
+enable or disable xdebug

 ## List of Integrated Sites (if Option is enabled)

 Each Site needs to be added to sites.
 If not added, but enabled the default value will be choosen: